paulmsander/software-chipset/README.md

 readln - "Safe" text line input, supporting lines of arbitrary length

-Please send bug reports and other comments to Paul Sander via Internet mail at paul@sander.cupertino.ca.us .
+Please send bug reports and other comments to Paul Sander via Internet mail at paul@wakawaka.com

 VERSIONS:

-This is Software ChipSet release 1.4.1
+This is Software ChipSet release 1.5.0

 This distribution contains:
-- Build scaffolding 1.4.1
+- Build scaffolding 1.5.0
 - Btree 2.15.1
 - Dupkey 1.0.1
 - List 1.5.1
 - Readln 1.0.1

+CHANGES since version 1.4.1:

+- Modernized the Makefile system and improved its correctness.
+- Removed support for older Make programs.
+Gnu Make is now a requirement.
+- Multi-rooted builds are now supported, replacing the staging directory.
+- Removed all packaging methods except for tar.
+- Removed support for GCT coverage analysis.
+- Man page pre-formatting was removed.
+- Removed manifest creation and verification.
+- Rewrote the README.md, BUILD, and INSTALL files.
+- Removed the old README file that was replaced by the README.md file.

 CHANGES since version 1.4: